an average cost of an European patent

 An average cost of an European patent

-A survey have shown that registering a patent in eight countries for a ten-year period costs on average around 30,000 EUR.
-Four key factors determine this amount:
+A survey showed that registering a patent in eight countries for a ten-year period costed on average around 30,000 EUR.
+Four key factors determined this amount:

 1. costs relating to the registration procedure (4,300 EUR)

-2. the cost of professional representation (attorneys) that accompanies the request for a patent (5,000 EUR)
+2. the cost of professional representation (attorneys) that accompanied the request for a patent (5,000 EUR)

-3. costs relating to the translation of patents into the languages of the countries where the patent is registered (11,000 EUR or 40% of the total cost!!!)
+3. costs relating to the translation of patents into the languages of the countries where the patent was registered (11,000 EUR or 40% of the total cost!!!)

 4. renewal of patent registrations in the relevant national patent offices (9,000 EUR)